JakovTomasic/no-headache.nix/README.md

 todo: write instructions for what you do and how to recreate it

+This is user documentation.
+For developer documentation see **TODO**.

+**TODO** write user documentation
+- update everything when api is well formed

 # Setup

 In `secrets/` directory cresate a file named `tailscale.authkey` (or change configuration to use different name and path)